A mod ballet: the rousing revival of Pete Townshend’s Quadrophenia

 The Who meets ballet?
 A rousing revival of Pete Townshend’s Quadrophenia brings mod culture to the stage

-Paul Roberts’s adaptation of The Who’s 1973 double album brings themes of identity crisis and masculinity that are just as pertinent now as they were 50 years ago
+Paul Roberts’s adaptation of The Who’s 1973 double album brings themes of identity crisis and masculinity that are just as pertinent now as they were 50 years ago, writes Lydia Spencer-Elliott

 The Who reinvigorated mod culture when they released Peter Townshend’s ambitious rock opera Quadrophenia as a double album in 1973.
 Its story – of a young mod called Jimmy in 1960s London, who’s struggling with societal pressures, identity loss, and hates his job as a post-room boy – went on to become a cult 1979 Franc Roddam film: Italian scooters, amphetamines, Chelsea boots.